 Transformation Into Monster Ripper

-AJW must have seen piles of Yen in their future because she’d soon become a first-hand witness to Japan’s notoriously unforgiving mats and the stiff shots generously administered by its wrestlers.
-With only two months of training under her belt, Rhonda Sing, now rechristened as the intimidating Monster Ripper, engaged in her first of many tours to the "Land of the Rising Sun" and immediately found herself in the main event.
+AJW must have envisioned piles of Yen in their future because she’d soon become a first-hand witness to Japan’s notoriously unforgiving mats and the stiff shots generously administered by its wrestlers.
+With only two months of training under her belt, Rhonda Sing, now rechristened as the intimidating Monster Ripper, engaged in her first of many tours to the "Land of the Rising Sun" and immediately became a main-eventer.

 Even with her limited experience and scant ring repertoire, she impacted the Japanese fans by winning in her January 1979 debut alongside Mami Kumano against the extremely popular Jackie Sato and Maki Ueda, better known as the Beauty Pair.

 Sing’s size, coupled with her uncanny agility for such a large woman, impressed everyone.
 Like a wrecking ball hitting a glass window, Monster Ripper overpowered and decimated almost every babyface who dared be placed in front of her.
 She’d win the WWWA World Title twice as a mainstay in AJW throughout most of the ’80s.